Where everything's made with love

 Benedictine spread

 This deliciously creamy spread is actually pretty simple.
 It's made from cucumbers, onion, cream cheese, sour cream, and green taco sauce or green salsa.
-It's a tasty addition to sandwiches or served as a dip with veggies or crisp crackers.
+It's a tasty addition to sandwiches or a dip for veggies or crisp crackers.

 Why You'll Love Benedictine Spread